wulffern/dicex/README.md

 You will be asked to enter a password the first time.
 The password is for the VNC server, and you can use whatever.

-This is a very short shell script that starts vncserver
+vncstart is a short shell script that starts a vncserver, it looks like this

 ``` sh
 $ cat vncstart
 vncserver :0 -geometry 1920x1200
 ```

-If the text is too small, then change the geometry to fit your screen resolution (or the aspect ratio).
-You need to kill the vncserver if you want to start a new one with a different geometry
+If the text in the VNC connection is too small, then change the geometry to fit your screen resolution (or the aspect ratio).
+You need to kill the vncserver if you want to start a new one with a different geometry.

 ``` sh
 vncserver -kill :0